-One of the most important preventative maintenance checks for Los Angeles AC Repair is checking the thermostat to ensure it is working correctly.
+One of the most important preventative maintenance checks for AC repair is checking the thermostat to ensure it is working correctly.
 This is vital in ensuring that the temperature of the unit remains consistent and comfortable.
 It is also important to check the drainage system to ensure that the water drains away effectively.
 If the drain line is clogged or has any plugs, it should be cleaned and tightened.

 In addition to performing preventative maintenance, regular AC maintenance can help you save money on energy costs and increase the cooling capacity of your air conditioner.
 Regular cleaning of the indoor coil and air filters will improve the efficiency of the cooling system.
 To clean the filters, use a kitchen antiseptic spray and rinse them thoroughly.
 Dust and debris can block airflow and cause a clogged system.
 Additionally, you should clean the outdoor coil as well.
 After cleaning it, check that air is flowing properly through your system.